ESP32 — ESP-IDF v6

 source ~/.zshrc

-Now you can simply type get_idf in any terminal to activate your ESP-IDF environment.
+Now type get_idf in any terminal to activate ESP-IDF instantly.

 shell